The Science Behind the Canaria-V

 Traditionally, this technology has been employed in medical settings, with monitors attached to patients' fingers to measure vital signs and detect deterioration if it occurs.
 Even minute changes in blood pressure, blood oxygenation and heart rate can be detected in real-time via PPG.

-The Canaria-V employs PPG technology in our novel behind-ear device that measures changes in blood pressure, blood oxygenation and heart rate through the earlobe.
 While PPG technology is not new, its' employment in sectors outside of healthcare has the capacity to monitor and detect alarming levels of Cognitive Fatigue and Heat Stress.
-In industries where high physical demand is placed on workers, such as the mining sector, this device represents an innovative new approach to ensuring workers' safety.
+In industries where high physical demand is placed on workers, such as mining and resources, this device represents an innovative new approach to ensuring workers' safety.

 The Canaria-V measures PPG metrics, as well as skin temperature, movement and extracts metrics related to body function.
 Skin temperature is used in the determination of heat strain.
 Movement is currently used to clean PPG and detect if a device is being worn.